fantastic-capy/study-guide/index.md

    `git push` <br>

 **6. Why might branching be useful?** <br>
    It lets you work on new features or fixes without changing the main code.
-ALso, you can pull request if you want to merge it with the main branch<br>
+Also, you can pull request if you want to merge it with the main branch<br>

 **7. Is there a single branching approach?** <br>
    No, each team can use different strategies like Git flow or trunk-based development <br>